NOTTINGHAM TRENT UNIVERSITY - INVESTING IN EXCELLENCE

 Nottingham Institute of Education

-The Education branch of NTU's Doctoral School is a vibrant research environment with researchers engaged in work of nationally and internally recognised quality.
-We offer a number of funded and non-funded PhD Projects throughout the year, to find out more about the projects currently available, please visit our website.
+The Education branch of NTU's Doctoral School is a vibrant research environment with researchers engaged in work of nationally and internationally recognised quality.
+We offer a number of non-funded PhD Projects throughout the year, to find out more about the projects currently available, please visit our website.

-Research in the School is based around four Research Groups:
+Research in the School is based around six Research Areas:

-Students have the opportunity to take part in the Research Practice Course, a part-time module based programme in research practice methodology.
+Students have the opportunity to take part in the Researcher Development Course, a focused module based programme in research practice methodology.
 This practical course provides the knowledge, skills and support for you as a postgraduate research student.
 The course also assists in the transition into research work and into the academic community, whilst nurturing a reflexive, critical attitude to both.
 Nottingham Trent University is the only University in the UK to offer a Postgraduate Diploma level research practice programme.

 Internationally renowned research